apache/derby/java/testing/org/apache/derbyTesting/system/optimizer/README.txt

 No arguments will run all the default test queries, provided via classes

-To run the test using the DerbyClient against a Derby Network Server running on port 1527 set the 'derby.langtest.mode' System property to 'client' .
+To run the test using the DerbyClient against a Derby Network Server running on port 1527 set the 'derby.optimizertest.mode' System property to 'client' .

 KNOWN ISSUES:
 =============